brokenphilip/bulb-hub-commands/README.md

 **for more examples, check out note 8 above**

+## Entprop
 `sm_entprop(ent/float/string/vector) <entity> <send/data> <prop> [value1] [value2] [value3]` :three:

-entity - the index of the entity
+- entity - the index of the entity

-send/data - `send` if using netprops.txt, `data` if using datamaps.txt
+- send/data - `send` if using netprops.txt, `data` if using datamaps.txt

-prop - the name of the property, **case sensitive**
+- prop - the name of the property, **case sensitive**

-value1 - leave blank to display the current value of the property. otherwise, uses an integer, entity index, float, string (remember to use quotation marks to include spaces, see above) or the first vector value
+- value1 - leave blank to display the current value of the property. otherwise, uses an integer, entity index, float, string (remember to use quotation marks to include spaces, see above) or the first vector value

-value2 - second vector value, blank if not a vector
+- value2 - second vector value, blank if not a vector

-value3 - third vector value, blank if not a vector
+- value3 - third vector value, blank if not a vector

 **example:** implying entity with index 1 is a player

-`sm_entprop 1 send m_iHealth` displays said player's current health
+- `sm_entprop 1 send m_iHealth` displays said player's current health

-`sm_entpropvector 1 send m_vecOrigin 0 0 0` sets the player's origin to the (0, 0, 0) point of the map
+- `sm_entpropvector 1 send m_vecOrigin 0 0 0` sets the player's origin to the (0, 0, 0) point of the map

+## Fcvar
 `sm_fcvar <target> <cvar> <value>` :one:

-target - player name
+- target - player name

-cvar - the cvar to fake
+- cvar - the cvar to fake

-value - the value of the cvar to fake
+- value - the value of the cvar to fake

 **example:** `sm_fcvar george sv_cheats 1` fakes sv_cheats 1 to George

+## Forcertd
 `sm_forcertd <target> [perk] [time] [override]` :four:

-target - player name
+- target - player name

-perk - perk name, leave blank for random
+- perk - perk name, leave blank for random

-time - perk duration, leave blank for default (usually 20s)
+- time - perk duration, leave blank for default (usually 20s)

-override - `1` override class restrictions, leave blank otherwise
+- override - `1` override class restrictions, leave blank otherwise

 **example** `sm_forcertd george smite` smites George

+## Givew/Gimme
 `sm_givew <target> <index>`

 `sm_gimme <index>` :five:

-target - player name
+- target - player name

-index - the weapon's item index
+- index - the weapon's item index

 **example:** `sm_givew george 0` gives George a Bat

+## Listents
 `sm_listents <query>`

-query - the classname to search for
+- query - the classname to search for

 **example:** `sm_givew tf_weapon_*` searches for all entities that start with `tf_weapon_`, the first number of every search will be the entity index, and more information might be available in the parenthesis (model name, entity name `m_iName`, position)

 for a list of all supported entities, see https://developer.valvesoftware.com/wiki/List_of_Team_Fortress_2_Entities

-** **
+## Setclass/Sc
 `sm_setclass/sc <target> <class>`

-target - player name
+- target - player name

-class - class name, or a number from 1 to 9 representing said class. `random` or 0 picks a random class
+- class - class name, or a number from 1 to 9 representing said class. `random` or 0 picks a random class

 **example:** `sm_sc george 7` sets George's class to Sniper

+## Wearit1/2/3
 `sm_wearit1/2/3 <item>, [effect], [paint]` :seven:

-item - sets the item for the 1st, 2nd or 3rd slot depending on the command.
+- item - sets the item for the 1st, 2nd or 3rd slot depending on the command.
 0 to reset

-effect - unusual effect index
+- effect - unusual effect index

-paint - paint index, or int value of the rgb
+- paint - paint index, or int value of the rgb

 **example:** `sm_wearit2 105, 248, 13` sets your 2nd cosmetic to a mann co. orange starfire brigade helm

+## Forcewearit/Wearit
 `sm_forcewearit <target> <item1>, [item2], [item3], [item4], [item5], [effect], [paint]`

 `sm_wearit <item1>, [item2], [item3], [item4], [item5], [effect], [paint]` :seven:

 **mind the commas wherever you see them.** also, these commands work regardless of class cosmetic restrictions

-target - player name
+- target - player name

-item1 - sets the 1st item, 0 to reset
+- item1 - sets the 1st item, 0 to reset

-item2 - sets the 2nd item, 0 to leave blank
+- item2 - sets the 2nd item, 0 to leave blank

-item3 - sets the 3rd item, 0 to leave blank
+- item3 - sets the 3rd item, 0 to leave blank

-item4 - sets the 4th item, 0 to leave blank
+- item4 - sets the 4th item, 0 to leave blank

-item5 - sets the 5th item, 0 to leave blank
+- item5 - sets the 5th item, 0 to leave blank

-effect - the unusual effect, **applied to item1**, 0 to leave blank
+- effect - the unusual effect, **applied to item1**, 0 to leave blank

-paint - paint index, or int value of the rgb, **applied to all items**, 0 to leave unpainted
+- paint - paint index, or int value of the rgb, **applied to all items**, 0 to leave unpainted

 **example:** `sm_wearit george 105, 30544, 30036, 162, 30551, 248, 13` applies
 1. the brigade helm,
 2. the north polar fleece,
 3. the filamental,
 4. max's severed head,
 5. the flashdance footies,
 6. the starfire effect on the brigade helm,
 7. mann co. orange paint
 in that order, to George
 ![image](https://github.com/brokenphilip/bulb-hub-commands/assets/13336890/558209cd-a170-456e-b971-bc058baee010)